Isaiah 46:4 “Even to your old age, I am He,

 I have often thought how I envy these sages of society, not just because of the wisdom they had gleaned through the years but the fact that they are much closer to transitioning in life than I am.

 I long for Heaven.
 I long to be in the presence of God’s people, saints of old who went before me and worship at the feet of Jesus.
 I long to shed this flesh of corruption and put on the mantle of eternal joy.
 The older I get, the more I desire that place, just over the horizon, and I begin to realize it’s closer than I ever knew.

 Death comes much easier than one might realize.
 Cut off oxygen to your brain for even a few seconds, and you pass out.
 Keep the brain deprived of oxygen for more the 10 minutes and it starts to die.
 We are seconds from death and under the right circumstances, it can happen without any notion that it was coming.
-Currently in the world, an average of 150 thousand people die every day.
-Whether it is in old age or trauma from an accident, sickness or from disease, there are numerous ways our lives can end.
+Currently in the world, an average of 160 thousand people die every day.
+Whether it is from old age or trauma, from an accident, sickness or from disease, there are numerous ways our lives can end.